SomeHats/lisp-tutorial/README.md

 </details>

+#### 1.6: Review & improve your code

+Before we move on, now is a great chance to take a step back and look at the code we've written so far.
+TDD (test-driven development) stans like to follow a process called **red-green-refactor**:

+1. **Red**.
+Write a failing test.
+Your test suite has red Xs!
+2. **Green**.
+Make the smallest possible change to your code to make your test pass.
+Now, those red Xs should be green ✔️s
+3. **Refactor**.
+Improve and clean up your code from that simple change

+Personally, I find following something like this strictly is too rigid for me, but the principles behind it are pretty solid.
+It's a good way to ensure all your code is properly tested, and taking a step back every now and then to review your work and look for chances to improve it is pretty good practice.

+Generally, you learn as you go - you almost always know more about a problem _after_ writing all the code to solve it than before.
+Taking a step back and revisiting your earlier decisions with that new deeper understanding is a great way to improve quality overall.

+Look at your `lisp.js` file.
+What would you do differently if you wrote this from scratch now?
+Which parts of the code don't you like?
+Where could things be improved?
+Take a moment to consider and improve your code.
+Don't worry if you can't think of anything though!
+This step is optional, especially if you've been refactoring as you go.

 ### Step 2: side-effects and control flow

 At this point, we've basically made a slightly difficult to use calculator.